GPTP-workshop/gptp-workshop.github.io/index.md

 ---
 layout: default
-updated: "Mar 31, 2021"
+updated: "Feb 15, 2022"
-roman: "XVIII"
+roman: "XIX"
-dates: "May 19-21, 2021"
+dates: "June 2-4, 2022"
 ---
 ## ANNOUNCEMENT
-## The GPTP Workshop 2021 will be held online, Wed 19 to Fri 21, 12:00 pm - 5:00 pm EDT!
+## The GPTP Workshop 2022 will be held at the University of Michigan, in person, Thursday June 2 to Saturday June 4

-Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2021 by ZOOM.
-This year's meeting will be held online May 19-21, 2021.
+Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2022 by the University of Michigan.
-In order to adapt the program to an online framework, we have opted for the following:

-(1) Meeting days during the week only

-(2) Short meeting days to allow participants to focus

-(3) Three keynote presentations at the beginning of each day, followed by discussion

-(4) Five to six shorter presentations of contributed papers

-(5) Break-out discussions after the contributed talks in small groups

-(6) Plenary discussion at the end of each day
+We are returning to our origins at UoM.

 ## Important Dates

-- **May 19-21, 2021:** Workshop, presentations, and discussions
+- **June 2-4, 2022:** Workshop, presentations, and discussions

 ## Contacts